New infinitic.io Website!

 Welcome to Infinitic!
 Understanding the key terms used in Infinitic is crucial for effectively utilizing its capabilities.
 This guide breaks down the essential terminology in simple terms, helping you get a clear picture of how Infinitic operates.

-Services
+Services and Tasks

-• EmailService for handling email-related tasks.
+• EmailService for sending emails.

 • NotificationService for sending notifications.